 Conference Calls: APSAC conducts State Chapter conference calls and any state chapter or state considering chapter formation is welcome to call.
 Contact firstname.lastname@example.org to receive the call-in number and password for accessing these calls.
 Calls are scheduled at on the following 2014 dates:

 Co-chairs of the State Chapters Committee are Mike Haney and Kathy Johnson.
 Please feel free to e-mail them with any questions you may have.

 Below, please find a list of current state chapters, along with e-mail contact.

-Below, please find a list of states interested in forming chapters, along with e-mail contact.
+Below, please find a list of states interested in forming chapters, or that may be inactive, along with e-mail contact.